SOAT1StackGoLang/tech-challenge/microservices/DELIVERY.md

 It will take some time to create the infrastructure, after that you can check the EKS cluster and the services running, if you see some Server Unaviaible, wait a little bit more, the services are starting, and run again the workflow to validate, somethimes the services are not ready when the validation is running by AWSAcademy.

 ![GHActions3](./docs/GHActions3.png)

+1. Success Message
+2. Swagger URLs
+3. API Gateway and Cognitive URLs to be used on the verify.sh script

 To get the a fresh token from the cognito, you can run the verify.sh script, it will show the values to be used in the Swagger Authorization.